XingLLiu/u-stat-high-dim/README.md

 ```

 ## Examples
-To reproduce results in the paper, run e.g.,
+To reproduce results in the paper, run the code in `run.sh`.
+Results will be stored in `res/`.
+Plots can then be made using the jupyter notebooks in `figs_code`.

+E.g., to generate the intro plot Figure 1 in the paper, first run
 ```bash
 # generate results for the intro plot
 sh run.sh
 ```
-Results will be stored in `res/`.
-Plots can then be made using the jupyter notebooks in `figs_code`.
-E.g., the intro plot Figure 1 can be made using `figs_code/intro.ipynb`.
+to generate the results, and run `figs_code/intro.ipynb` to produce the plot.

 ## Folder structure